Mourners pay respects to Ginsburg at U.S. Supreme Court

 Ginsburg’s coffin rested on the Lincoln catafalque, a pine board platform draped in black cloth that was used to support President Abraham Lincoln’s coffin when he lay in state in the Capitol’s Rotunda after his assassination in 1865.

-Reporting by Lawrence Hurley and Andrew Chung; Writing by Andy Sullivan; Editing by Will Dunham and Scott Malone
+Reporting by Lawrence Hurley and Andrew Chung; Writing by Andy Sullivan; Editing by Will Dunham, Scott Malone and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.